distributed-text-services/specifications/Navigation-Endpoint.md

 # Navigation Endpoint

-The Navigation endpoint provides a JSON object listing passages that are accessible for navigation from a given reference within a resource.
-While the Collection endpoint allows for traversing of collections and their constituent Resources, the Navigation endpoint is used for traversing the internal citation tree of an individual Resource.

-Responses from the Navigation endpoint assume by default that the user is traversing the document downward in the citation tree.
-A request to the Navigation endpoint specifies a reference within a resource, and the response lists the references that are immediately above or below that reference point in the citation tree.
-The response also identifies the parent reference of that current node.
+The Navigation endpoint provides information about a Resource's internal structures (e.g., book, chapter, line, etc.) and how they are referenced.
+While the Collection endpoint allows for finding Resources within a collection, the Navigation endpoint describes the relationship between structural divisions in the text.
+References found in the Navigation endpoint can also be used to retrieve corresponding portions of the Resource's text from the Document endpoint.

+The Navigation endpoint provides JSON objects that describe sections in a Resource's citation tree.
+A citation tree is represented by a structured hierarchy of `CitableUnit` objects.
+In general, applications using the Navigation endpoint are moving down and forward through the document.

+Using the Navigation endpoint, clients will be able to:

+- construct a table of contents
+- display a novel by chapter or a book of poetry by poem
+- find out how to traverse a Resource from one structural section to another
+- construct links to specific sections of the Resource
+- find metadata about a specific section of a Resource (e.g., the writer of one letter in a correspondence)

 ## Scheme for Navigation Endpoint Responses